google/xsecurelock/README.md

     played by `saver_mpv`.
 Defaults to 1.
 *   `XSECURELOCK_KEY_%s_COMMAND` where `%s` is the name of an X11 keysym (find using `xev`): a shell command to execute when the specified key is pressed.
     Useful e.g. for media player control.
-Beware: be cautiuous about what you run with this, as it may yield attackers control over your computer.
+Beware: be cautious about what you run with this, as it may yield attackers control over your computer.
 *   `XSECURELOCK_LIST_VIDEOS_COMMAND`: shell command to list all video files to potentially play by `saver_mpv` or `saver_mplayer`.
 Defaults to